narkov/phpmediator/README.md

-Mediator pattern implementation sample.
+Mediator pattern implementation for plugins management.

-The main idea behind this test is to work out the scenario for creating php code with "plugins"
+The main idea behind this code is to work out the scenario for creating php code with "plugins"